Observable universe: Large-scale structure

-Walls, filaments, nodes, and voids
+Cosmic Web: walls, filaments, nodes, and voids

 The organization of structure arguably begins at the stellar level, though most cosmologists rarely address astrophysics on that scale.
 Stars are organized into galaxies, which in turn form galaxy groups, galaxy clusters, superclusters, sheets, walls and filaments, which are separated by immense voids, creating a vast foam-like structure sometimes called the "cosmic web".
 Prior to 1989, it was commonly assumed that virialized galaxy clusters were the largest structures in existence, and that they were distributed more or less uniformly throughout the universe in every direction.
 However, since the early 1980s, more and more structures have been discovered.
 In 1983, Adrian Webster identified the Webster LQG, a large quasar group consisting of 5 quasars.
 The discovery was the first identification of a large-scale structure, and has expanded the information about the known grouping of matter in the universe.

 In 1987, Robert Brent Tully identified the Pisces–Cetus Supercluster Complex, the galaxy filament in which the Milky Way resides.
 It is about 1 billion light-years across.
 That same year, an unusually large region with a much lower than average distribution of galaxies was discovered, the Giant Void, which measures 1.3 billion light-years across.
 Based on redshift survey data, in 1989 Margaret Geller and John Huchra discovered the "Great Wall", a sheet of galaxies more than 500 million light-years long and 200 million light-years wide, but only 15 million light-years thick.
 The existence of this structure escaped notice for so long because it requires locating the position of galaxies in three dimensions, which involves combining location information about the galaxies with distance information from redshifts.